astropy/astropy-APEs/APE24.rst

 ========

-Since the early days of the Astropy Project, we had recognized the need and developed an internal process for `Astropy Affiliated Packages`_ (hereafter, for brevity, Affiliated).
+Since the early days of the Astropy Project, we had recognized the need to accommodate and developed an internal process for acknowledging `Astropy Affiliated Packages`_ (hereafter, for brevity, Affiliated) – packages that are developed outside of the core package, but interoperate with it and are extending its functionality.
 As our ecosystem thrives and grows, so does the wider scientific Python ecosystem, which resulted in similar processes like `JOSS`_ and `pyOpenSci software peer review <https://www.pyopensci.org/software-peer-review/about/intro.html>`_